jfyne/live/README.md

 See the [examples](https://github.com/jfyne/live/blob/master/examples) for usage.

-### First view
+### First handler

-As of writing, each view expects there to be a `root.html` template which it will render into.
-See any of the [examples](https://github.com/jfyne/live/blob/master/examples) to see this in action.
+As of writing, each handler defaults to rendering a `root.html` template.
+This can be overriden using `WithRootTemplate` and defining another template, the chat example does this.

 ```html
 <!doctype html>